steplee/frast/readme.md

 ### TODO
-  - Python bindings, optimized for PyTorch DataLoaders
+  - ~~Fix the bilinear interpolation in convertGdal.cc.
+It works when the number of sample points is large (128), but it should work for a very small grid too (like 4x4).~~
+     - This was fixed by writing my own interpolation, see `my_remapRemap`
   - Allow resizing db when it grows too large, which also would not require inputting large enough size at creation time.
-  - Fix the bilinear interpolation in convertGdal.cc.
-It works when the number of sample points is large (128), but it should work for a very small grid too (like 4x4).
   - Support output to a cuda buffer.
-  - Support sampling an arbitrary quad (rather than just a bbox in rasterIo)
+  - ~~Support sampling an arbitrary quad (rather than just a bbox in rasterIo)~~, done, see `rasterIoQuad`
   - Explore if there is a benefit to exporting the lmdb to a completely flat read-only format, with a hashmap in the header that maps to file offsets of tiles.
   - Make convertGdal faster if input is already WebMercator (no need to warp)